Get matched with vetted scholarships and enter our

 Repayment flexibility

-As of June 2022, no federal student loans have required payments or accrued interest for borrowers since the onset of the COVID-19 pandemic.
-This is the result of multiple repayment pauses through the federal government.
-In times of national crisis such as these, the government is able to lighten the load on borrowers by instituting interest-free forbearance.
-However, this only applies to federal loans.
+From June 2022 to October 1, 2023, no federal student loans required payments or accrued interest due to the COVID-19 pandemic.
+In times of national crisis, the government is able to lighten the load on borrowers by instituting interest-free forbearance.
+However, this pause only applies to federal loans.

 So, when considering which loan to take out, it’s good for students to remember that federal loans are more forgiving during times of crisis.
 Conversely, most private lenders have continued to require payments and charge interest during this period of economic instability.